Car Registration in

 A

-Controle Technique is not required for motorbikes.
+Controle Technique is not required for motorbikes, unless

 you are specially authorised to do otherwise, you're only allowed to